martinmoene/expected-lite/README.md

 expected<void>: Allows to query if it contains an exception of a specific base type
 operators: Provides expected relational operators
-swap: Allows expected to be swapped
+swap: Allows expected to be swapped std::hash: Allows to compute hash value for expected
 ```